Complexity scaling and optimal policy degeneracy in quantum reinforcement learning via analytically solvable unitary-control-then-measure models: 4-level / two-qubit system

+Transitions with null probability (zero entries in $\mathbf{P}$) are factored out of the product \eqref{eq:probtraj} expressing the trajectory's probability, by restricting their frequencies to zero.
+This results in the additional constraints

-By the same Kirchhoff argument as in Section~\ref{sec:Qtrits}, the net-flow equations analogous to \eqref{eq:netflow3} for the directed graph $\mathcal{G}_4$ with node set $\{|0\rangle,|1\rangle,|1'\rangle,|2\rangle\}$ and full off-diagonal edge set (Figure~\ref{fig:graph-fourlevel}) yield exactly $4-1=3$ independent conditions \cite[Theorem~2.3]{Bapat2014}.
+\textbf{Independent degrees of freedom.} By the same Kirchhoff argument as in Section~\ref{sec:Qtrits}, the net-flow equations analogous to \eqref{eq:netflow3} for the directed graph $\mathcal{G}_4$ with node set $\{|0\rangle,|1\rangle,|1'\rangle,|2\rangle\}$ and full off-diagonal edge set (Figure~\ref{fig:graph-fourlevel}) yield exactly $4-1=3$ independent conditions \cite[Theorem~2.3]{Bapat2014}.
 Together with the $4$ mutually independent outgoing constraints \eqref{eq:4outgoingaij} and the $7$ forbidden-transition conditions \eqref{eq:4additionalConstr}, one obtains $4+3+7=14$ independent conditions on the $16$ transition counts $\mathsf{a}_{ij}$, leaving exactly $16-14=2$ degrees of freedom.
-A convenient choice of the two free parameters is:
+A convenient choice of the two free parameters is

 The remaining variables are uniquely determined by the state counts and these parameters: